anura-engine/anura/MacOS/README.md

 $ ../vcpkg/vcpkg install
 ```

+(If you're on an older version of Mac OS, as I am, `curl` may fail to install certain packages due to the expiration of LetsEncrypt's root certificate, which you can [read about a solution for, here](https://apple.stackexchange.com/questions/428448/app-curl-still-getting-certificate-expired-error-due-to-expired-lets-encrypt) — I opted to install the new `.pem` file.)

 This will build all packages listed in `vcpkg.json`.
 They will be found inside `./vcpkg_installed`.

 ## 5) Build